Werowocomoco was the cultural and religious center when Powhatan was paramount chief, before the English arrived in 1607

 Powhatan in his longhouse, prepared to greet John Smith

 Source: Library of Congress, John Smith's map

-When the governor of Virginia announced in 2013 that the landowners had signed a conservation easement to protect the 58-acre site in perpetuity, the news release focused on the long-term significance of the site rather than the short period when Pocahontas lived at Werowocomoco.
-The news release was titled:10
+When the governor of Virginia announced in 2013 that the landowners had signed a conservation easement to protect the 58-acre site in perpetuity, once again the news release focused on the long-term significance of the site rather than the short period when Pocahontas lived at Werowocomoco.
+The June 21, 2013 news release was titled:13

 On the other hand, whoever wrote the news release was careful not to "bury the lead," recognizing that the general public has more awareness of Pocahontas than of the religious/political significance of the site for 400 years.
-The first sentence in the June 21, 2013 news release read:
+The first sentence in that news release was:

 exibit showing frame and coating of Algonquian dwelling at 2009 State Fair... with tractors and Ferris wheel in background